Daniel N. Joudrey, PhD

 The course introduces the fundamentals of bibliographic control including organizing information in various environments, retrieval tools, systems and system design, encoding including the MARC format, metadata basics, FRBR, descriptive metadata approaches including traditional cataloging with ISBD and AACR2, access points, authority control, subject analysis, controlled vocabulary, classification, arrangement, and administrative issues.

-Courses Taught at FSU
+Courses at FSU

 LIS 5711: Cataloging and Classification